maelys-mcardle/snowflake/docs/high-level-assembly.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
 20    ->        LABEL           Jumps to a LABEL.
+21    ->        BANK            Jumps to the LABEL as stored in a BANK.
-21   IF=        BANK1   BANK2   If BANK1 is equal to BANK2,
+22   IF=        BANK1   BANK2   If BANK1 is equal to BANK2,
                                 run the next instruction (often a jump), otherwise, skip the next instruction.
-22   IF!
+23   IF!
 BANK1   BANK2   If BANK1 is not equal to BANK2,
                                 run the next instruction (often a jump), otherwise skip the next instruction.
-23   IF>        BANK1   BANK2   If BANK1 is greater than BANK2,
+24   IF>        BANK1   BANK2   If BANK1 is greater than BANK2,
                                 run the next instruction (often a jump), otherwise skip the next instruction.
-24   IF<        BANK1   BANK2   If BANK1 is less than BANK2,
+25   IF<        BANK1   BANK2   If BANK1 is less than BANK2,
                                 run the next instruction (often a jump), otherwise skip the next instruction.
 ```